andz89/react-tailwind-template/README.md

  React & Tailwind Template with JSON-Server

-React & Tailwind Template with JSON-Server Welcome to the React and Tailwind Template repository!
+Welcome to the React and Tailwind Template repository!
 Your web development projects may easily get off the ground with the help of this ready-to-use template.
 For a seamless development experience, it is pre-configured with React, Tailwind CSS, JSON-Server, and Concurrently.

 **Features:**
 - **React**: A powerful and popular JavaScript library for building user interfaces.